-Each campus has a professionally staffed financial aid department designed to help you apply for financial assistance.
+Each campus has a professionally staffed financial aid department designed to help you apply for federal, state, and private assistance.
 The primary purpose of financial aid is to help students who otherwise would not be able to attend a post-secondary institution meet the cost of higher education.
 The basic responsibility for financing your education lies with you and your family.
 Aid is based upon documented financial need - the difference between the cost of college and your ability to pay for it.
-Costs include books, tuition, supplies, room and board, transportation, living expenses, an child care costs.
+Costs include books, tuition, supplies, room and board, transportation, living expenses, and child care costs.

-There are three basic types of aid available to Rasmusser students:
+There are three basic types of aid available to Rasmussen students:

-- Various federal student loan programs. - Gift Aid, also known as grants, is assistance you do not have to pay back and is usually based upon financial need. - Employment through work study programs may provide relevant work experience and decrease the necessity of borrowing student loans for living expenses.
+- Various state and federal student loan programs. - Gift Aid, also known as grants, is assistance you do not have to pay back and is usually based upon financial need. - Employment through work study programs may provide relevant work experience and decrease the necessity of borrowing student loans for living expenses